 Bachelor of Arts Program Learning Goals

 A Gallatin education is designed to help students become life-long learners by developing their capacities for creative self-development, for self-reflection about their aspirations, practices, and the worlds they inhabit.
 Gallatin's approach to student learning is therefore holistic, individualized, and interdisciplinary.
 Upon completion of the requirements for the Bachelor of Arts degree in the Gallatin School of Individualized Study, students will have accomplished the following:

-All students learn how to forge their various and sometimes disparate intellectual, artistic and/or professional interests into an individualized program of inquiry and learning that comprises their concentration.
-Student concentrations should demonstrate breadth, depth, and coherence.
+All students learn how to forge their various and sometimes disparate intellectual and/or artistic interests into an individualized program of inquiry and learning that comprises their concentration.
+Student concentrations should demonstrate breadth, depth and coherence.

 Students gain proficiency in oral and written communication.
 They learn to write clear and well-developed analytical prose that reflects careful and complex thinking.

 Students learn the critical analysis of ideas, themes and texts from major historical, cultural, scientific and philosophical traditions.

 Students learn to become active learners in the classroom and to probe the relationship between the material they study in the classroom and the worlds outside of it – in the city and in the world beyond, in the domain of work beyond the classroom and in the professions they seek to enter.

 Students learn to approach their own lines of inquiry with creativity and rigor, which transcend traditional disciplinary and professional categories and via the conception and execution of individualized and innovative projects.